richardgaywood/paydata.org/content/GMs/getting_started_with_shadowrun.md

 ### Fake it till you make it

+Your player just said they want to do something, and you know there are rules for this but you can't remember how they work but you do remember they span several pages and you've already paused the session twice in the last hour to look stuff up.
+This doesn't feel like a good time to stop play.
+So now what?

+*Don't panic*.
 For all of Shadowrun's voluminous rules, and 80+ skills, and millions of items of gear, and modifiers, and modifiers that modify the modifiers (!), it almost always boils down to the player:

 * rolling a skill
 * ...plus an attribute
 * ... plus or minus some modifiers
 * ...against a threshold.

 *As GM, you are well within your rights to make this up on the spot*.
-Now, whether to do so or not can be a judgement call, with a few factors to weigh:
+Now, whether or not to do so can be a tricky judgement call, with a few factors to weigh up:

 * Is the character doing something the rules don't cover?
 If so, you're definitely going to be ad-libbing.
+(Despite the huge number of rules, this still happens a lot.
+Players are a wily bunch.)
 * Is this something the rules cover, but you know the rules are too detailed and fiddly to use right now, perhaps because the player is taking a low-stakes or low-risk action?
 Then short-cut the rules down to a single roll.
 * Is this something the rules cover, but you don't know them well enough to confidently use the full rules?
-You have a choice here: either pause play to look them up, or handwave them down to a single roll.
+You have a choice here: either pause play to look them up, or handwave them down to a single roll and look them up afterwards.
 There's no right answer, it depends on the situation and your table's preferences.

 Suppose you want to make a roll up.
 How do you do that?

 * **Picking a skill** - this isn't usually too tricky, because despite Shadowrun having a lot of skills, they're fairly well defined without too much overlap.
 The social skills can be slightly tricky - the lines between Con and Negotiate and Etiquette can be blurry - so watch out for that.
 If you're really finding the skill list overwhelming, consider collapsing it down to just the ~25 skill groups.
 * **Picking an attribute** - every skill has a linked attribute, which is a fine choice.
-Sometimes you might want to change it though, and that's perfectly fine.
+Sometimes you might want to change it though, and that's perfectly fine too.
 For example, I have made players roll Strength + Unarmed Combat when attempting to grab someone and hold them still.
 * **Modifiers** - use these to represent the situation going on.
 Are things making the character's job harder?
 Do they have inadequate tools, are they working under time pressure, is the mana field here polluted, is the concealed weapon they are looking for small?
 Impose -2, -4, or -6.
 Are they trying to work out where a loud sound came from, or convince a friendly NPC to do something, or search the Matrix for public information?
 Impose +2, +4, or +6.
 * **Threshold** - use this to capture the intrinsic difficulty of the job.
 Are they picking a poor quality lock?
 Use a threshold of 1.
 Are they trying to drive a motorbike through a narrow gap at high speed?
 Use a threshold of 3.